 HISTORY OF THE OPEN HOUSE

-The PilsenEast Artists’ Open House is a unique opportunity to view the works of professional artists in the intimate venue of their studios and homes.
-Every year, during the last weekend in September, the Chicago Arts District comes alive with people walking down the streets, filling the studios and galleries, and spilling out into the courtyard.
+The PilsenEast Artistsí Open House is a unique opportunity to view the works of professional artists in the intimate venue of their studios and homes.
+Each year, during the event, the Chicago Arts District comes alive with people walking the streets, filling the studios and galleries, and spilling out into the courtyard.
 This is also a chance for artists to network, meet the art-going public and speak to them about their work, get and give input or to simply catch up with friends and colleagues.
 It has always maintained a very informal air and everyone is welcome.

 "The Open House attracts a cross-cut of people," says Annelies Podmajersky, "we get young adults who are just getting started as well as experienced art collectors looking for new discoveries.
 The intimate atmosphere of viewing art where the artists live and work can give you a special appreciation for their creativity."

 The group of participating artists in the Pilsen East Artists' Open House is a rich and diverse one of varying career stages and a plethora of styles, mediums and methods.
 The artists who live and work here give the term "working artist" a whole new meaning.
 Not only do they make art, but they are also devoted contributors to the arts and cultural community as teachers, administrators, gallery directors, students, designers, freelancers, writers, musicians, entrepreneurs, lecturers, curators, board members and the list goes on.

 Come explore the Chicago Arts District, Where People Meet ART.